angular/angular/aio/content/guide/architecture.md

 ## Why Angular is useful

 Building web applications is typically an exercise in tricking the browser to dynamically load portions of the user interface (UI).
-With Angular you can use the [single-page application](https://en.wikipedia.org/wiki/Single-page_application "Single-page application in Wikipedia") (SPA) design pattern to dynamically rewrite the current web page with new portions of the page from the server, which is significantly faster than loading entire pages from the server.
+With Angular you can use the [single-page application](https://en.wikipedia.org/wiki/Single-page_application "Single-page application in Wikipedia") (SPA) design pattern to dynamically rewrite the current web page with new portions of the page, which is significantly faster than loading entire pages from the server.
 As users access your app's features, the browser needs to render only the parts that matter to the user, instead of loading a new page.
 This pattern can significantly improve your application's user experience.
 Examples of single-page applications include Gmail, Google Maps, Facebook, and GitHub.

 HTML is a great declarative language for static documents, but it doesn't provide enough functionality to create web applications.
-Angular extends HTML to provide features that eliminate much of the code you would otherwise have to write, such as data binding, dependency injection, form validation, routing, and document object model (DOM) control structures.
+Angular extends HTML to provide features that eliminate much of the code you would otherwise have to write, such as data binding, dependency injection, form validation, routing, and document object model (DOM) manipulation.

-By declaratively describing how your app's UI should change as your app state changes, you are freed from writing low-level DOM manipulation tasks.
+By declaratively describing how your app's UI should change as your app state changes, you are freed from writing low-level DOM manipulation code.
 You don't have to write a lot of "plumbing" code to get a basic app working.
 You can bootstrap your app using auto-injected services so that you can start developing features immediately.

+## How to use Angular

 You define an Angular app using a set of [*components*](#components), which define views as sets of screen elements that Angular can choose among and modify according to your program logic and data.
 An [*NgModule*](#modules) collects components into functional sets and provides a compilation context for them.